wijith7/mkdocs-base/en/docs/Best_Practices_Guide.md

 Given below are the best practices to follow for different file types when updating your products.
 Following these best practices ensures a seamless update process and a lower number of merge conflicts.
+Given below are the best practices to follow for different file types when updating your products.
+Following these best practices ensures a seamless update process and a lower number of merge conflicts.
+Given below are the best practices to follow for different file types when updating your products.
+Following these best practices ensures a seamless update process and a lower number of merge conflicts.
+Given below are the best practices to follow for different file types when updating your products.
+Following these best practices ensures a seamless update process and a lower number of merge conflicts.
+Given below are the best practices to follow for different file types when updating your products.
+Following these best practices ensures a seamless update process and a lower number of merge conflicts.Given below are the best practices to follow for different file types when updating your products.
+Following these best practices ensures a seamless update process and a lower number of merge conflicts.Given below are the best practices to follow for different file types when updating your products.
+Following these best practices ensures a seamless update process and a lower number of merge conflicts.
+Given below are the best practices to follow for different file types when updating your products.
+Following these best practices ensures a seamless update process and a lower number of merge conflicts.
+Given below are the best practices to follow for different file types when updating your products.
+Following these best practices ensures a seamless update process and a lower number of merge conflicts.
+Given below are the best practices to follow for different file types when updating your products.
+Following these best practices ensures a seamless update process and a lower number of merge conflicts.Given below are the best practices to follow for different file types when updating your products.
+Following these best practices ensures a seamless update process and a lower number of merge conflicts.Given below are the best practices to follow for different file types when updating your products.
+Following these best practices ensures a seamless update process and a lower number of merge conflicts.

 <table>
 <thead>